Protecting Yourself from Fraudulent Buyers: What Boat Dealers and Yacht Brokers Need to Know

 To help you and your clients identify potential scams, be on the lookout for these warning signs:

-• Claims that only the owner or seller can request a report (this is false - anyone can obtain a report from reputable sources such as Boat History Report).
+• Claims that only the boat’s owner can legally or technically request a report (this is false).

-6. Report Suspicious Activity: If you encounter or suspect a scam attempt, report it to Boat History Report and the proper authorities.
+5. Report Incidents: If you suspect a scam, report it to your local marine industry association and trusted industry partners, including Boat History Report.
 Sharing this information can help protect others in the community.

 A Note from Boat History Report

-These partnerships reflect our ongoing mission to enhance integrity, accountability, and fraud prevention across the boating marketplace.
+As a member of IYBA for over 10 years, we have built partnerships that reflect our ongoing mission to enhance integrity, accountability, and fraud prevention across the boating marketplace.
 If you or your clients ever have concerns or questions about the legitimacy of a report or the conduct of a prospective buyer, please reach out to us directly.
 We are here to help ensure safe and transparent transactions in the boating market.

 Boat History Report dealer/broker info: https://boathistoryreport.com/dealer/